jasonwilmot/singlepane/README.md

 # Single Pane

 **A single pane of glass for agentic development.** Designed for builders and prototypers who've ditched their IDE.
 Tabs galore for managing multiple agents while easily moving, reading, and editing files.
-Purpose-built for Claude Code with hooks so you browse Hacker News and get audio and visual notifications the moment your agents need more food.
+Purpose-built for Claude Code with hooks so you can browse Hacker News and get audio and visual notifications the moment your agents need more food.

 ![Single Pane — Claude Code in the terminal](assets/screenshots/terminal-claude-code.png)